shivamsbajpai/youtube-save-video/README.md

 Quick fix: reload the video page</br>

 ## Improvements required
+* Add tags for the saved videos to apply filter
-* unsubscribe and unsave button functionality in youtube page for their respective buttons
+* Unsubscribe and unsave button functionality in youtube page for their respective buttons
-* improve ui of settings page
+* Improve ui of settings page
-* remove multiple api calls to get data
+* Remove multiple api calls to get data
-* optimizations in remove button on settings page
+* Optimizations in remove button on settings page

 ## Development
 * PRs for issues and improvements are welcome